 The School Lane outfit are one of just two Anglesey teams to play in the national Welsh Premier League and stayed there the longest – three seasons.

-They have also won the Cymru Alliance, Welsh Alliance and this season fittingly became the final team to top the disbanding Anglesey League.
+They have also won the Cymru Alliance, Welsh Alliance and in 2019-20 fittingly became the final team to top the disbanding Anglesey League.

 We first said hello to Dwyran when they joined Anglesey League 3B (division two) in 1947-48.